-Do you enjoy getting involved, taking up leadership roles and taking part of activities at your school?
+Do you enjoy getting involved, taking a leadership role and taking part of activities at your school?
 If so, you’ll have tons of great opportunities to get involved on DWU’s campus.

 Jumping in to student activities and organizations on campus will help you to meet people with similar interests, get to know yourself better and have fun doing it!

 Depending on our students’ interests, we offer a huge range of ways to get involved:

 - Athletic Training Club

 - CHAOS (Science Club)

 - Entrepreneurship Club (E-club)